lszl84/py_wx_matplotlib_tutorial/README.md

-## Author

-👋 Hi, I'm Luke!

-Welcome to my GitHub repository.
-I'm passionate about making programming accessible and enjoyable for everyone.
-Whether you're just starting out or an experienced developer, you'll find valuable insights in my tutorials and courses.

-🌟 **Support my work:**
-- 🌐 Visit [my website](https://www.lukesdevtutorials.com) for more resources.
-- ▶️ Subscribe to [my YouTube channel](https://www.youtube.com/@lukesdevtutorials) for free tutorials and courses.

-Your support means the world to me!

-## Project Overview
+In this tutorial we embed a matplotlib chart in a wxPython application, allowing the user to control the chart's parameters with native UI controls.

 [![Video](/output.gif)](https://www.youtube.com/watch?v=vk7Olevww9A)

 Full Tutorial: [https://www.youtube.com/watch?v=vk7Olevww9A](https://www.youtube.com/watch?v=vk7Olevww9A)

-In this tutorial we embed a matplotlib chart in a wxPython application, allowing the user to control the chart's parameters with native UI controls.

-## System Requirements
+### System Requirements

 To get started with this project, ensure you have the following tools and libraries: